AdobeDocs/experience-cloud.en/help/campaign/api/why-using-campaign-standard-apis.md

     ![alt text](assets/apis_uc1.png)

 1. Custom actions to be taken based on checkboxes.
-A customer selecting “Email Special Offers” would be sent a different custom mail with a gift coupon compared to normal registration process.
+A customer selecting "Email Special Offers" would be sent a different custom mail with a gift coupon compared to normal registration process.

     ![alt text](assets/apis_uc2.png)

-1. A profile may change their details after clicking the “Update Details” link in the email.
-This brings the profile to the “Update your Profile and Preference Details” page.
+1. A profile may change their details after clicking the "Update Details" link in the email.
+This brings the profile to the "Update your Profile and Preference Details" page.
 To perform the operation, the profile details (Pkey) are passed to the Campaign server and the profile is retrieved and represented.
-Once the profile clicks the “Update” button, the information is updated into the system (via a PATCH command).
+Once the profile clicks the "Update" button, the information is updated into the system (via a PATCH command).

     ![alt text](assets/apis_uc3.png)